pro-mlm-software/hyip-interest-calculator/README.md

 ## Calculate Simple / Compounding Interest for various plans.

-HYIP Calcultor is a simple tool build with VueJS and distributed as Open Source by LaraHYIP Team.
+HYIP Calcultor is a simple tool build with VueJS and distributed as Open Source by [LaraHYIP](https://phphyipmanagerscript.com) Team.
 This code is intended for learning purpose for developers.
 You can use the code in your projects also.

-> calculator
+Check full [HYIP Software](https://phphyipmanagerscript.com) for demo.

 ## Build Setup